Skylanders: Imaginators: Gameplay

-Both Crash Bandicoot and Doctor Neo Cortex appear as guest characters with their own level, Thumpin' Wumpa Islands.
-This level has iconic gameplay features present in previous Crash Bandicoot games.
+Crash Bandicoot and Doctor Neo Cortex appear as guest characters with their own level, Thumpin' Wumpa Islands, which has features present in previous Crash Bandicoot games.
+The Skylanders based on Donkey Kong and Bowser from the Mario franchise can be used as playable characters in the Nintendo console versions of the game, consistent with the game's predecessor.

 Development

-Development of the game began after the completion of Skylanders: Trap Team, and the game's development cycle is approximately two years.
+Development of the game began after completion of Skylanders: Trap Team, with a development cycle of approximately two years.
 With SuperChargers not being a commercial success, and Disney's decision to shut down its own toys-to-life developer Avalanche Software and its franchise, Disney Infinity, Activision, which had grossed $3 billion with the franchise, remained hopeful and believed that the genre still has potential for continuous game development.
 As the game's target audience is kids, many development team members suggested ideas to their own children to see whether they resonate with them, and pitched these ideas to other members to see whether their children are equally interested in order to ensure that these gameplay ideas appeal to them.

 According to Jeff Poffenbarger, the senior executive producer of Imaginators, innovation is one of the most important aspects while designing the game.
 They hoped that with new mechanics and systems, they can continue to attract new customers to play the game, as well as retaining the core players.
 In addition, according to CEO Eric Hirshberg, one of the advantages is that Skylanders, unlike its competitors, features largely original characters and would not be confined to any limitation.
 The Imaginators mechanic was the most significant introduction, and was designed to be similar to other complex role-playing games.
 However, one of the key principles is to retain its accessibility.
 They hoped that players can make use of their creativity to create unique Skylanders, and that the team "can’t wait to see what people create".
 This mechanic was inspired by a fan letter after the release of Skylanders: Spyro's Adventure.
 Selected player-created Imaginators had been printed out through 3D printers by the Skylanders team.
 As this creation mechanic introduced many new characters, the team decided to create a story that puts a huge emphasis on existing characters, so that these characters would remain relevant to the franchise.